 Minor in Mathematics.
 Designed either to complement another major or to be pursued for its own sake, the minor in mathematics provides a structure for obtaining a significant depth in mathematical study.

-1) MATH 105 and 106 (successful completion of only MATH 106, or of MATH 206, satisfies this requirement, even if no course credit has been granted by Bates);
+Successful completion of only MATH 106, or of MATH 206, satisfies this requirement, even if no course credit has been granted by Bates.

 Minor Courses Taken Elsewhere.
-No courses outside the mathematics department can be counted toward the mathematics minor.
-At least one of the three elective courses must be taken at Bates.
+No Bates courses lacking the mathematics subject code (MATH or MA) can be counted toward the mathematics minor.
+At least two of the three elective mathematics courses must be taken at Bates.

 Pass/Fail Grading Option.
 Pass/fail grading may not be elected for courses applied toward the minor in mathematics.

 MATH 101.
 Working with Data.Techniques for analyzing data are described in ordinary English without emphasis on mathematical formulas.
 The course focuses on graphical and descriptive techniques for summarizing data, design of experiments, sampling, analyzing relationships, statistical models, and statistical inference.
 Applications are drawn from everyday life: drug testing, legal discrimination cases, and public opinion polling.
 Not open to students who have received credit for BIO 244, ECON 250 or 255, ENVR 181, MATH 215 or 315, PLTC 218, PSYC 218, or SOC 305.
 Enrollment limited to 39.
 [Q] Staff.